dropps-io/lookso/LIPs/lip-social_media_feed.md

 }
 ```

-The Profile post is composed of 3 main components.

-1. The post content and metadata, stored in _LSPXXProfilePost_;
-2. The keccak256 hash of the _LSPXXProfilePost_ object, named _LSPXXProfilePostHash_;
-3. _LSPXXProfilePost_ object signature, made with the private key of the Universal Profile controller EOA.
+The post content and metadata is stored under  _LSPXXProfilePost_.
+The content and metadata are hashed and the hash is saved under _LSPXXProfilePostHash_.
+Finally, the controller address is requested to sign the _LSPXXProfilePost_ object.
 This signature can be obtained, for example, using `web3.eth.accounts.sign(data, privateKey);`

-The LSPXXProfilePost object includes:
+Let's breakdown the _LSPXXProfilePost_ attributes:

 * _version_ will allow clients that adhere to the protocol to display posts properly, even if some attributes change.
 * _message_ is the actual content of a post that will be displayed as text.